vishvAsa/kalpAntaram/kANe/v1p1/50_yama.md

 for killing various kind of birds and insects, for cutting trees and bushes, for drinking wine, for stealing gold and for the other deadly sins etc. 632

 The Anulisanaparva of the Mahābhārata (Chap.
-104 verse 72 ) states that those who are conversant with ancient times recited verses (gūthūs ) of Yama and then follow 84 verses which are more or less like verses found in several smrtis e. g. the verse 'ürdhyam prānā... pratipadyate' occurs as Anušāsana 104.
+104 verse 72 ) states that those who are conversant with ancient times recited verses (gūthūs ) of Yama and then follow 84 verses which are more or less like verses found in several smrtis e. g. the verse 'ūrdhyam prānā... pratipadyate' occurs as Anušāsana 104.
 64-65 (and is Manu II.
 120 ); so also

-Dūrādāvasathān ..düre kāryam hitaisinā'.
+Dūrādāvasathān ..dūre kāryam hitaisinā'.
 This is Apušāsana 104.82 (Manu IV.
 151).
 The verge Acārāllabhate hyāyur-ācāro hantyalaksanam' ( Anu.
 104. 155 ) occurs in Manu IV.
 156. It is possible that the final redactor of the Mahabhārata had before him a Smrti ascribed to Yama or it is likely that a few verses ascribed to Yama were first cited and the author of the Epic added a few more from other sources.
 Yams is pro fusely quoted in the various Kāndas of Kalpataru.

 The Smṛticandrikā quotes a verse of Yama which speaks of the Sun being in the zodiacal sign Virgo.638